ClickHouse/ClickHouse/docs/en/query_language/agg_functions/parametric_functions.md

 └────────┴───────┘
 ```

-In this case you should remember, that you don't know the borders of histogram bins.
+In this case, you should remember that you don't know the histogram bin borders.

 ## sequenceMatch(pattern)(time, cond1, cond2, ...)